xanderbylo/recipes/README.md

 * How to link to other pages on your website
 * How to link to images
 * How to use ordered and unordered lists
+* How to style a website using basic CSS

 ## :page_facing_up: Credits